devlooped/SmallSharp/readme.md

 > [!TIP]
 > It is recommended to keep the project file to its bare minimum, usually having just the SmallSharp
 > SDK reference, and do all project/package references in the top-level files using the `#:package` and
-> `#:property` directives for improved isolation between the top-level programs.
+> `#:property` directives for improved isolation between the different file-based apps.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">